 "Experience has taught us that taking proposals from entrepreneurial women is what has a greatest social local impact in the long run", according to Sergi Salavert.

-Oikocredit also invests in renewable energies, especially through smaller cooperatives and associations.
-Therefore, Oikocredit is a microloan cooperative that usually feeds smaller and local cooperatives from the South to help them grow, as Lupe’s success story highlights.
+Oikocredit also invests in renewable energies, especially through smaller cooperatives and associations: it usually incentivates the activity of smaller and local cooperatives from the South to help them grow, as Lupe’s success story highlights.

-According to Sergi Salavert, Oikocredit has over 800 international partner associations and cooperatives and it donates 80% of the total microcredits worldwide.
+According to Sergi Salavert, Oikocredit has 747 international partner associations and cooperatives and it donates a big percentage of the total microcredits worldwide.
 Most of the donated capital comes from Germany, Holland, Switzerland and France.

 Coop57 is another Catalan cooperative that works for ethical finances, but contrary to Oikocredit, it invests especially in Catalonia and in other Catalan associations and cooperatives.